psalire/cmpe255-term-project/README.md

 ```
 datasets/
     - *.csv: datasets
-    - data.py: module to retrieve dataframes of our datasets
+    - data.py        : module to retrieve dataframes of our datasets
-    - build_*.py: scripts used to build our
+    - build_*.py     : scripts used to build our training datasets
-    training datasets
 classifiers/         : *.ipynb trained classifiers
     - boost/
     - decision-tree/
     - random-forest/
     - kmeans/ (not used in final results)
-nba-api/ (not used in final results)
+nba-api/             : scripts to call nba api to build datasets (not used in final results)
-    - api.py: module to call NBA's cumulative API
-    - get_2017_cumulative_games_stats.py: script used to build
-    dataset 2017_cumulative_games_stats.csv
 research/
-    - research.ipynb: brief initial data exploration
+    - research.ipynb : brief initial data exploration
 ```